anastasiia-popova/Quantum-Badger/README.md

 # Installation

-To use the Quantum Budger on your local machine you need to download the repository and to have `Python 3` and the `g++` compiler installed.
+To use the Quantum Budger on your local machine, you need to download the repository and have `Python 3`, as well as the `g++` compiler, installed.
+We also recommend creating a virtual environment with the packages listed below.
 ## Codes and Resources Used

 * **Editor**: To run `tutorial.ipynb` file you need to install [Jupyter](https://jupyter.org/) enviroment.
 We used Jupyter Lab.